compiled by Christopher Flaherty from various sources

 According to BEATLESONGS by William J. Dowlding: "The album was originally titled Dr. Pepper's...until the Beatles realized an American soft-drink company had rights to that name."
 Dowlding got his info from THE BEATLES A TO Z. (1980)

 Whether or not the Beatles were fully acquainted with the soft drink before they began work on Sgt.
 Pepper is still subject to debate.
 But bottles of Dr Pepper have been spotted in the Let It Be movie, so they had definitely seen the light by then.
-Imagine what else might have been if only a few letters hadn't changed . . .
+Of course, this just begs the question: Did all the Beatles drink Dr Pepper, or was only one of them a fan of the soda?

 1.6 What's the connection between the JFK Assassination and Dr Pepper?